thombashi/excelrd/docs/vulnerabilities.rst

 have absolute trust, please be aware that ``.xlsx`` files are made up of XML and, as such, are susceptible to the vulnerabilities of XML.

-xlrd uses ElementTree to parse XML, but as you'll find if you look into it, there are many different ElementTree implementations.
+excelrd uses ElementTree to parse XML, but as you'll find if you look into it, there are many different ElementTree implementations.
 A good summary of vulnerabilities you should worry can be found here:
 :ref:`xml-vulnerabilities`.

-For clarity, xlrd will try and import ElementTree from the following sources.
+For clarity, excelrd will try and import ElementTree from the following sources.
 The list is in priority order, with those earlier in the list being preferred to those later in the list: